Me. I Am Mariah... The Elusive Chanteuse: Genre and themes

 Consisting of fifteen songs and four deluxe songs Me.
 I Am Mariah...
 The Elusive Chanteuse is an R&B album with a diverse musical style that incorporates hip hop, hip hop soul, soul and elements of disco and gospel.

 Mike Wass of Idolator described the album as being a concept album that journeys through the eras of R&B, from Motown to the '90s, disco and early hip-hop.
+Describing the album, Carey noted that "there are a lot more raw ballads than people might expect [...] and there are also uptempo and signature-type songs that represent [my] different facets as an artist".

 Writing for The Boston Globe, Sarah Rodman said "Me.
 I Am Mariah... offers up rhythmic hip-hop pop, gospel-inflected power ballads, old-school soul, and straight-up disco fantasias"; Rodman described the album's production as being built over a "pulsating atmosphere" and "fidgety rhythmic tracks."

 Jim Farber of New York Daily News said the album as a return to form after Memoirs of an Imperfect Angel (2009), which Fader described as a "disastrous".
 He noted the album's musical content as containing "grand balladry, and formal melodies."

 Melissa Maerz of Entertainment Weekly, noted "nostalgia" to be a big and recurring theme both lyrically and musically, continuing to comment on this saying the "arrangements that borrow from Inner Life's disco rave-up 'I'm Caught Up (In a One Night Love Affair)' and the O'Jays' Philly-soul classic 'Let Me Make Love to You'."
 Eric Henderson of Slant Magazine noted the album's lyrics to be "personal, crazy.
 Crazy personal," Henderson continued calling the album's lyrical content an "deliberately confusing innocence with insight, obliviousness with bliss."
 Carey's voice on the album was described by Elysa Gardner of USA Today, as "artful melisma, robust belting and decorative high notes."
 Gardner continued, noting Mariah's use of her "supple middle and lower registers to convey feeling simply and directly."

-Composition
+Content and songs

 Mary J. Blige (left) and Miguel (right) were featured on the songs "It's a Wrap" and "#Beautiful" respectively.